pedronachtigall/denomiR/mirDB/README.md

-`metazoa_mature_MBMG.fa`: miRNA databases generate for Metazoa species available at miRBase and MirGeneDB (last update in nov-2021).
+`metazoa_mature_MBMG.fa`: miRNA database (in FASTA format) generate for Metazoa species available at miRBase and MirGeneDB (last update in nov-2021).

-`RFAM`: databasae generated with RFAM entries (last update in nov-2021).
+`RFAM`: BLAST nucleotide database using RFAM entries (last update in nov-2021).